top of page

 IMG-20220910-WA0013 (1)_edited.jpg

-Cooperatives come from the Black and Indigenous practice of collective work to meet collective needs.
+Solidarity and Cooperation come from the Black and Indigenous practice of collective work to meet collective needs.
 Cooperation can look like community childcare, feeding one another, pooling together our resources to meet our needs, practicing mutual aid in our daily lives or in the face of a disaster, owning our own work through a cooperative business, and so on.
-We engage in cooperative practices in our daily lives.
+Cooperative businesses and projects use practices that our communities have been using for centuries, along with the7 Cooperative Principles to allow workers to have ownership of their work, and ultimately care for themselves and others.

 what we do